ying-teaching/python/5-functions/function-concepts.md

 sayHi()
 ```

-To call a function that has parameters, you need to pass an argument for each parameter, in the same order as they are defiend.
+To call a function that has parameters, you need to pass an argument for each parameter in the parenthese, in the same order as they are defiend.
+These arguments are called `positional arguments`.
 For example:

 ```python
 def greet(first_name, last_name):